Loan-to-deposit ratio: Pakistan

 In Pakistan, loan-deposit ratio is known as the advance-to-deposit ratio (ADR) to describe the advances of loans to businesses and individuals out of total deposits.
 Since 2021, ADR tax is imposed on the banks in Pakistan if the ADR drops below 50.
 The Finance Act of 2021 imposed additional taxes on income from investments in federal government securities based on ADRs.
-The tax rates were set at 5%, 2.5%, and 0% for ADRs up to 40%, between 40–50%, and above 50%, respectively, in addition to a corporate tax rate of 39%.
+The tax rates were set at 5%, 2.5%, and 0% for ADRs up to 40%, between 40 and 50%, and above 50%, respectively, in addition to a corporate tax rate of 39%.

 The Finance Act of 2022 revised these rates, introducing higher additional taxes of 20%, 14%, and 0% for the same ADR categories while maintaining the corporate tax rate at 35%.
 Starting in the tax year 2023, the additional tax rates were adjusted to 16%, 10%, and 0%, with the corporate tax rate increasing to 39%.

 In 2024, some banks in Pakistan, including Bank Alfalah, Bank of Punjab, and Habib Bank Limited, introduced a monthly fee on high desposits to reduce overall deposits and avoid ADR tax.